Nearly 40 COVID-19 cases linked to large wedding in Washington

-ADAMS COUNTY, Wash. — Dozens out of more than 300 people who attended a wedding near Ritzville, Washington on Nov.
+ADAMS COUNTY, Wash. — Dozens out of more than 300 people who attended a wedding near Ritzville on Nov.
 7 have tested positive for coronavirus, according to the Grant County Health District.

+Nearly 40 COVID-19 cases spanning at least two Washington counties are associated with the event as of Tuesday, Nov.
+17 and health district leaders said they expect more to be added daily.

+The health district also said it is too early to tell how many cases in total will be linked to the wedding.

+In a press release, GCHD urged attendees to get tested for COVID-19 after several people tested positive.
+Anyone who attended the wedding is being asked to self-quarantine through Saturday, Nov.
+21.

-Health experts in Adams County say they believe the wedding was attended by families from Othello and other areas.
+At least three cases of coronavirus in Adams County have been linked to the event.
+Health experts there say they believe the wedding was attended by families from Othello and other areas.

-A wedding invite for the event was still posted online earlier Tuesday morning.
-It has since been deleted.
-The invite encouraged attendees to "grab a drink" and help the couple celebrate.

 GCHD said the decision to notify the public was because of the multi-jurisdictional impact of the event.
 The health district said they are trying to notify attendees about possible exposure, but with more than 300 people in attendance, local health jurisdictions are unlikely to reach all of them.